news-ai/context/README.md

 ### Setup

 We utilize [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) as a virtual environment wrapper.
 Follow the installation instructions [here](http://virtualenvwrapper.readthedocs.org/en/latest/install.html).
+After this installs do `mkvirtualenv context`.
+This will put you in a virtualenv for `context`.
+When you open up a new shell you can do `workon context`, and to deactivate this virtual environment do `deactivate`.

 Then go ahead and run `pip install -r requirements.txt` to install the dependencies.